 When it comes to '80s fashion, we have a (surprising) amount to be thankful for.
-While the decade hasn't influenced our wardrobes for a long time, in recent months, we've come to the realisation that all the most current trends today are courtesy of the '80s.
-And if you're sitting there with a raised eyebrow, it's worth noting that at the end of last year, the trend had seen an 87% increase on Pinterest.
+While the decade previously hadn't influenced our wardrobes for a long time, in recent years, we've come to the realisation that all the most current trends today are courtesy of the '80s.
+And if you're sitting there with a raised eyebrow, it's worth noting that at the end of 2017, the trend had seen an 87% increase on Pinterest.

-Now, if you're not too familiar with this era style-wise, there are a few standout looks we're sure you'll recognise: big shoulders, underwear as outerwear and oversized everything.
+Now, if you're not too familiar with the nuances of this era, there are a few standout looks we're sure you'll recognise: big shoulders, white jeans, underwear as outerwear and oversized jewellery.
 It was the decade of the power dresser but also of punks.
-It gave us Madonna, Tina Turner and Cher, plus numerous other superstars whose sense of style influences many in 2017.
-Especially when the decade is being referenced left, right and centre for S/S 17 and A/W 17.
+It gave us Madonna, Tina Turner and Cher, plus numerous other superstars whose sense of style influences many right now.
+Especially when the decade is being referenced left, right and centre for spring/summer 2019.

 Don't believe us?
-From microtrends (e.g., socks with everything) to tailoring for women, we've found 25 A-list images that prove these '80s fashion looks are as current now as they were then.
+From the fact that Princess Diana's archive is inspiring some of the world's most influential designers to the more basic resurgence in women wearing blazers with jeans again, we've found 35 A-list images that prove these '80s fashion looks are as current now as they were then.
 Keep scrolling to click through our gallery of iconic '80s outfits.

 Style Notes: As if we needed any more proof that Cher is the ultimate style queen, here was the star doing the naked dress before everyone was doing it at the Met Gala (and every other award show going).